sprantic/terraform-hcloud-tailscale-server/README.md

 ## Authors

-Created and maintained by the Sprantic team.
+Created and maintained by the sprantic team.